How to Buy An Ammonia Detector

 Codes and Specifications

 The International Institute of Ammonia Refrigeration (IIAR) is the authority on safety and installation standards.
-The gas detection specialists at CTI have studied all of the current codes and complied them into 10-page guide, “Ammonia Gas Detection Codes and Design Specifications.”
+The gas detection specialists at CTI have studied all of the current codes and compiled them into 10-page guide, “Ammonia Gas Detection Codes and Design Specifications.”

 This helpful guide can assist you in designing a system to protect your people and property from Ammonia leaks.